AdobeDocs/mix-modeler.en/help/ingest-data/datasets.md

 # Datasets

-To manage datasets, containing the data you want to ingest in Adobe Experience Platform and use in Mix Modeler:
+To manage datasets, containing the data you want to ingest in Experience Platform and use in Mix Modeler:

 1. Go to the Mix Modeler interface.